Neighbor search

 searchdists!(neighbors, distances, pₒ, method; mask=nothing)

-Update neighbors and distances of point pₒ using method and return number of neighbors found.
+Update neighbors and distances of point pₒ using bounded search method and return number of neighbors found.
 Optionally, specify a mask for all indices of the domain.

 source